-In the U.S.,11 states have legalized marijuana for recreational use.
+In the U.S., 11 states have legalized marijuana for recreational use.
 In another 33 states, selling medical marijuana is legal.
 States have enacted strict regulations for packaging and labelling of cannabis products, and inkjet is the leading technology for printing the required labels.

-Regulating the Legal Marijuana Industry
+Regulating the Cannabis Industry

-Common Labeling Requirements for Marijuana
+Common Labeling Requirements for Marijuana Packaging

 - Net weight of marijuana in the package